(For current menu pricing, call 303-697-4771)

 From the Yard

 This is a favorite of hunters and duck meat lovers … so tender and delish!
-Two pan seared duck breasts with an Ancho chile and Orange glaze.
-Served with coconut rice quinoa pilaf and seasonal vegetables.
+Two pan seared, tender duck breasts with a balsamic fig glaze.
+Served with seasonal vegetables and coconut rice quinoa pilaf.

 William Bent’s Grilled Quail